 7. Academic rights and responsibilities

-Higher education and society benefit when a college promotes and enforces standards of integrity that provide a foundation for a vibrant academic life, promotes progress in science and arts, and prepares students for responsible citizenship and professional conduct.
+Higher education and society both benefit when a college promotes and enforces standards of integrity that provide a foundation for a vibrant academic life, promotes progress in science and arts, and prepares students for responsible citizenship and professional conduct.
 The Centre for Academic Integrity defines academic integrity as a commitment to the fundamental values of honesty, trust, fairness, respect and responsibility.
 Georgian College endorses these values and is committed to translating them into action.
 Since they adversely affect the credibility of academic work by students at the college and the credentials held by alumni of the college, breaches of ethics and integrity will not be tolerated.